History of rice cultivation: Indian subcontinent

-Evidence for rice consumption in India since 6000BCE is found at Lahuradewa in Uttar Pradesh.
-However, whether or not the samples at Lahuradewa belong to domesticated rice is still disputed.
-Rice was cultivated in the Indian subcontinent from as early as 5,000 BC.
-"Several wild cereals, including rice, grew in the Vindhyan Hills, and rice cultivation, at sites such as Chopani-Mando and Mahagara, may have been underway as early as 7,000 BP.
+Evidence for rice consumption in India since 6000 BCE is found at Lahuradewa in Uttar Pradesh.
+However, whether or not the samples at Lahuradewa belong to domesticated rice is still disputed: earliest unambiguous domesticated rice grains of Northern India are dated ca. 2000 BCE, whereas other rice grains dated during ca. 4800 to 3500 BCE are considered as wild or uncertain whether wild/domesticated.
+Rice was consumed in the Indian subcontinent from as early as 5,000 BC: "Several wild cereals, including rice, grew in the Vindhyan Hills, and rice cultivation, at sites such as Chopani-Mando and Mahagara, may have been underway as early as 7,000 BP."
 Rice appeared in the Ganges valley regions of northern India as early as 4530 BC and 5440 BC, respectively.
 The early domestication process of rice in ancient India was based around the wild species Oryza nivara.
 This led to the local development of a mix of 'wetland' and 'dryland' agriculture of local Oryza sativa var. indica rice agriculture, before the truly 'wetland' rice Oryza sativa var. japonica, arrived around 2000 BC.

+In the Ganges Plain, the unambiguous beginning of Neolithic sites with evidence of rice farming is after mid-3rd millennium BCE, and mainly after 2000 BCE, with older "possible origins" in 4th millennium BCE.
+Earlier datings of 7th millennium BCE have been called into question, as the earliest remains at such sites as Lahuradewa are more likely considered as "intermittent" occupation by hunter-gatherers who collected wild rice and hunted wild animals, and it probably was not until the 3rd millennium BCE when settlement became "more regular" with unambiguous evidence of domesticated rice and domesticated animals.
+Fresh re-examination and re-dating of rice farming sites such as Koldihwa (formerly considered as dating to 7th millennium BCE) has confirmed that Neolithic occupation began c.
+1900 BCE.
+Dorian Fuller — an archaeobotanist — has stated that: "Caution is warranted in considering early/mid-Holocene radiocarbon dates reported from this region" (i.e., Ganges Plains), as earliest datings "would appear to be residual within their archaeological contexts, or represent very old wood".

 Rice was cultivated in the Indus Valley civilization (3rd millennium BC).
 Agricultural activity during the second millennium BC included rice cultivation in the Kashmir and Harrappan regions.
 Mixed farming was the basis of Indus valley economy.

 O. sativa was recovered from a grave at Susa in Iran (dated to the first century AD) at one end of the ancient world, while at the same time rice was grown in the Po valley in Italy.
 In northern Iran, in Gilan province, many indica rice cultivars including 'Gerdeh', 'Hashemi', 'Hasani', and 'Gharib' have been bred by farmers.